wp-cli/handbook/commands/user/import-csv/index.md

 ### OPTIONS

 &lt;file&gt;
-: The CSV file of users to import.
+: The local or remote CSV file of users to import.

 [\--send-email]
 : Send an email to new users with their account details.